Saving Money with Consistent Enterprise Applications

 A Platform for Building Consistent Enterprise Applications Quickly

-App Builder is a low code, cloud-based WYSIWYG drag & drop tool that helps design and development teams build business apps fast.
+I’ve already mentioned App Builder, but it is generally a low code, cloud-based WYSIWYG drag & drop tool that helps design and development teams build business apps fast.
 It also helps ensure consistency across all of your enterprise applications.
-Our software platform is backed by a complete design system, is compatible with popular design tools like Adobe XD, Sketch & Figma, includes real UI controls, offers endless theming options and provides standards-based code output.
+A complete design system backs our software platform, is compatible with popular design tools like Adobe XD, Sketch & Figma, includes real UI controls, offers endless theming options, and provides standards-based code output.

-• The cross-platform testing framework took roughly 6 months to design, develop and deploy internally at a cost of $180,000 based on UX design, architecture, development time and overall lines of code (LOC).
+• The cross-platform testing framework took roughly 6 months to design, develop, and deploy internally for $180,000 based on UX design, architecture, development time, and overall lines of code (LOC).

 • The Ignite UI JavaScript/MVC data grid has 27,000 tests written against it, based on interaction scenarios, and 1,800 UI tests focusing on cross-feature scenarios.

-• These tests were written over a five-year period, by a team with an average size of eight to 10 developers.
-Features are built based on customer need, UX enhancements, etc.
+• These tests were written over five years by a team with an average size of eight to 10 developers.
+Features are built based on customer needs, UX enhancements, etc.